Experience

 Computers and Programming

-I started building computers in the 8th grade.
-Since then I have built over 10 PCs.
+I started building computers at the age of 13.
+Since then I have built and modified over 10 PCs.
 I will include the builds I am most proud of along with some software projects.